 Step Two: Matching

+If an egg donor applicant qualifies after screening is completed, she will be matched either with a current recipient in a fresh donor egg cycle or her eggs may be frozen for future use by a recipient choosing to use ACRM's Frozen Egg Donor Bank.
 Our team will make every effort to match egg donors to recipients according to the specified preferences of the recipients.
 This can take weeks to months, depending on the characteristics of donors available and the specific requests of the recipients.

-Step Three: Synchronization
+Step Three: Treatment Cycle

 If an egg donor is going to have her eggs frozen for the ACRM Egg Bank, she will begin birth control pills with the start of her menstrual period and will receive detailed instructions for all medications used during the stimulation phase up to retrieval of her eggs.
 The eggs are frozen the same day as they are retrieved.
 If an egg donor is matched in a traditional or fresh cycle, birth control pills are again used to help achieve cycle synchronization with the egg recipient.
 The stimulation phase is the same for a donor in both cycle types.

 The egg donation process, from donor application to completion of screening and being ready for matching, can take two to three months to complete.
 We currently permit up to five egg donation cycles per donor, based on the results of the each donation cycle.
 Upon completion of a donation cycle, the egg donor will receive between $6,000 to $8,000 compensation for her time and effort.
 She will also receive the satisfaction of knowing that her generous gift may have helped a couple achieve their dream of having a baby.

 Egg Donor Stories

 We asked one of our previous egg donors to share her experience in our program: